 None of the taxes - GST, PST, sales and fuel taxes - are directed towards funding of any recreational boating services.
 Despite charging boaters fees and taxes, the government does not provide many services specifically for the recreational boating community.
 In fact, there has been a recent rash of cutbacks in services used by recreational boats such as navigational aids, weather forecasting, and vessel towing.
 This is because commercial ships with electronic navigation and charting equipment no longer require the services used by pleasure boats and do not want to pay for them.

-In the U.S., boaters who paid fuel tax may be able to get a refund of all or part of that ‘highway use tax’ depending on the state in which the fuel was purchased, according to American Boating Association.
-Many states use the tax for boating programs, but (in 2009) ten states now refund part of the tax.
-The remaining states and all Canadian provinces need to be reminded that taxing fuel that is not used for highways (such as boats) is unfair.
+In the U.S., boaters who pay fuel tax may be able to get a refund of all or part of a 'Highway Use Tax' depending on the state in which the fuel was purchased, according to the American Boating Association.
+Many states use the tax for boating programs, but ten states refund part of the tax paid by boaters.
+The remaining states and all Canadian provinces need to be reminded that taxing fuel that is not used for highways (such as fuel sold to boats) is unfair.

 Federal and provincial governments regularly propose new boat operator and vessel licence and registration fees.
 It is easy to imagine future increases -- and the money would not necessarily be used to provide boating services.